Yardenregev/pirates_speed_game/README.md

 ## Known Bugs 🐛
 If multiple messages are being sent instead of one by accident, the synchronization might mess up.
-Messages cannot have spaces, if spaces are entered, each word will be sent in the next message.

 ## Depenedencies 📦
 This game is compiled with g++